 Overhead vs. G&A

-G&A (general and administrative) expenses are expenses that apply to the whole company, and don’t necessarily have anything to do with the product or service the business creates.
-For example, the business might have general liability insurance, a business license, HR employees, office supplies, accounting and legal fees, bank fees, etc. The business has to pay these expenses even if they aren’t currently working on any projects.
+G&A (general and administrative) expenses are expenses that apply to the whole company, and don’t necessarily have anything to do with essential business activity—the product or service the business creates.
+For example, the business might have general liability insurance, a business license, HR employees, office supplies, accounting and legal fees, bank fees, etc. The business has to pay these indirect costs even if they aren’t currently working on any projects.

 Overhead expenses relate directly to the product or service the business produces, but not to one specific project.
 For example, a construction company might have a manager that oversees all of the projects the company is currently working on.
 Her salary would be overhead.
 Theoretically, if the company didn’t have any projects in the works, they could let her go and not incur the expense.